kielejocain/NHL_regression/README.md

 NHL_regression
 ==============

-This repo is a collection of the various .Rmd and knitR-generated .pdf files that describe some basic regression analysis of the National Hockey League (NHL) data collected via the code found in my `NHL_sql` repo.
-This analysis focuses mostly on skaters; goalie analysis will come later.
+This repo consists of various attempts to predict NHL fantasy statistics using machine learning techniques in R.

 Philosophy
 ----------